CLICK HERE FOR LIVE VIDEO FEED OF OUR EXPANSION PROJECT

 In addition to serving as the official practice and training facility for the Sharks and the Barracuda, Solar4America at San Jose also hosts the San Jose State University Spartans hockey team, the Jr. Sharks hockey program, the Peninsula Figure Skating Club and the Silicon Valley Curling Club.

 Many of the Bay Area's most prominent ice skaters have called the Sharks Ice family of rinks home, including 2019 and 2020 U.S. Figure Skating National Champion Alysa Liu, who skates out of Oakland.
-In addition, 1992 Olympic champion Kristi Yamaguchi, 1996 U.S. National Champion Rudy Galindo, and 2014 Olympian Polina Edmunds have all based out of Solar4America Ice at San Jose.
-2017 National Champion Karen Chen has also called Solar4America Ice at Fremont home.
+In addition, 1992 Olympic champion Kristi Yamaguchi, 1996 U.S. National Champion Rudy Galindo, and 2014 Olympian Polina Edmunds have all based out of Sharks Ice San Jose.
+2017 National Champion Karen Chen has also called Sharks Ice at Fremont home.